KINet: Unsupervised Forward Models for Robotic Pushing Manipulation: Results

 \subsection{Does the model generalize to unseen circumstances?}

-One of our main motivations to learn a forward model in keypoint coordinate space is to eliminate the dependency of model formulation to the number of objects in the system.
-We test for zero-shot generalization to a different number of objects (1, 2, 4, and 5 objects) and unseen geometries ($\mathrm{geom}_{gen}$).
-See Figure \ref{fig: qual} for qualitative generalization results.
-We separately train and examine for generalization on \textit{Top View} and \textit{Angled View} observations.
-Note that baseline models are not able to generalize to a different number of objects because this number is hard-coded in their formulation (e.g., in the number of feature channels or the number of graph nodes).
+One of our main motivations to learn a forward model in the keypoint space is to eliminate the dependency of model formulation on the number of objects in the scene which allows for generalization to an unseen number of objects, object geometries, background textures, etc.

-For generalizations, we set the planning horizon to $T=80$.
-Since our model learns to perform forward modeling in the keypoint space, with zero-shot generalization, it reassigns the expected keypoints ($K=6$) to unseen objects and then makes forward prediction.
-We observed that the keypoint extraction is, however, slightly less consistent compared to the trained scenario with 3 objects.
+\textit{\textbf{BlockObjs}}.
+We train KINet on 3 randomized blocks with ($\mathrm{geom}_{train}$) and test for generalization to an unseen number of objects (1, 2, 4, 5), unseen object geometries ($\mathrm{geom}_{gen}$).
+Fig.~\ref{fig:blocks-mpc} shows qualitative generalization results.
+We separately train and examine for generalization on \textit{TopView} and \textit{SideView} images.
+Since our model learns to perform forward modeling in the keypoint space, it reassigns the keypoints to unseen objects and makes forward predictions.
+Table \ref{table:gen} summarizes the generalization performance to unseen number of objects and unseen geometries.
+As expected, by increasing the number of objects the average distance to the goal position increases.
+Also, objects with out-of-distribution geometries ($\mathrm{geom}_{gen}$) have more distance to the goal position.
+KINet - determ will be discussed in Section~\ref{sec:results:ablation}.

-We also quantitatively evaluate the quality of generalization scenarios (Table \ref{table: gen}) and as expected by increasing the number of object the average distance to goal position increases.
-Also, objects with geometries that were sampled out of the training dimension range has more distance to the goal position.
+Further, we test the performance of the model on unseen background textures (i.e., the table texture).
+Since the keypoint extraction relies on visual features of salient objects, our model is able to perform the control tasks by ignoring the background and assigning keypoints to the moving objects.
+Fig.~\ref{fig:blocks-mpc}b compares the MPC results for the KINet trained on a fixed white background ($\mathrm{fixed}_{train}$), zero-shot generalization of KINet trained on the fixed background to randomized backgrounds ($\mathrm{rand}_{gen}$), and KINet trained directly on randomized backgrounds ($\mathrm{rand}_{train}$).
+As expected, although the MPC converges, the final distance to the goal configuration is larger for $\mathrm{rand}_{gen}$.
+This final error is statistically at the same level of accuracy for $\mathrm{fixed}_{train}$ and $\mathrm{rand}_{train}$.
+Qualitative examples are included in Fig.~\ref{fig:blocks-mpc}.